vkbo/novelWriter.io/source/about/donate.rst

 Donations
 *********

-Devloping and maintaining novelWriter doesn't cost a lot, aside from the modest cost of the website, but I do use about 4-500 hours a year on the project.
+Developing and maintaining novelWriter doesn't cost a lot, aside from the modest cost of the website, but I do use about 4-500 hours a year on the project.

 The development is mostly fuelled by coffee, so it is only appropriate that I set up a small